cvbate/NYCAirQuality/README.md

 ## Setup

 This project uses Google Cloud Console.
-Cloud Console essentially creates a cloud hosted virtual Linux sytem(bash) in which you can use to interact with the rest of console.
+Cloud Console essentially creates a cloud hosted virtual Linux system(bash) in which you can use to interact with the rest of console.
 This environment is separate from your local machine.
 Cloud Console uses a credit-based billing system with a trial available with $300 in free credits.
 Bash commands work the same as on your local machine, with VSCode Shell as the GUI interface.

 Overview of steps to get started:

-1. Set up an account(simple and intuative)
+1. Set up an account(simple and intuitive)
 1. Create a project
 1. Enable required APIs
 1. Connect to GitHub